-Phishing"Phishing" refers to fraudulent processes in which fraudsters attempt to obtain your personal information through electronic communications such as emails, text messages, or instant messages.
+Phishing"Phishing" refers to fraudulent processes in which fraudsters attempt to obtain your personal information through electronic communications, such as emails, text messages, or instant messages.
 These messages appear to be from a trustworthy entity, such as a bank, insurance company, retailer, or regulatory agency.
 However, the messages are not legitimate.
-The fraudsters typically ask you to send your personal information to a website and then use that information to commit identity theft.
+Fraudsters typically ask you to send your personal information to a website and then use that information to commit identity theft.
 (To learn more about identity theft, click here.)

-Remember, Union Bank does not request personal information by email, text messaging, or instant messaging.
-Beware of any unsolicited email that request personal information of any kind.
-Do not respond to any such email, text, instant message, pop-up, or link.
+Remember, Union Bank® does not request personal information by emails, text messaging, or instant messaging.
+Beware of any unsolicited emails that request personal information of any kind.
+Do not respond to any such emails, texts, instant messages, pop-ups, or links.
 Instead, report this to email@example.com.

 The following tips will help you spot fraudulent messages:

 - The message may look professional and official, often displaying the look and feel of a website that you know.
-It may even contain links or pop-up windows that have the appearance of legitimacy.
+It may even contain graphics, logos, links or pop-up windows that have the appearance of legitimacy.
 Avoid clicking on links or attachments as they may install malicious software (malware) on your computer to obtain further information.

-- The message may point you to a domain name that is spelled very closely to, or appears to be related to the legitimate domain name.
+- The message may point you to a domain name that is spelled very closely to, or appears to be related to, the legitimate domain name.